the Re-Earthing of Mother

 She and I both turn to the same band when we need to reorient, Stretch Arm Strong.
 That band (and punk rock in general) is a gift of hers to me.
 Something that I’m able to reach out to when I feel lost.
 I always know when she’s getting ready to confront something that scares her.
 She’ll send me a link to their music before and my mom will tell me the next day how well it went.
 Like clockwork.

-The many stories I tell (and want to tell), my DIY mentality, even my fierceness (it exists, somewhere), comes from looking up to her.
+The many stories I tell (and want to tell), my DIY mentality, even my fierceness (it exists, somewhere), and hope, comes from looking up to her.
 I’ve been made by a lot of things–music and sisterhood are key.

 Vegas, Beckett, and my Pretty Wife